'It's really hard because of COVID-19': Letters to Santa reveal toll pandemic is taking on kids

 Then there is Andy, a 5-year-old in California, who asked Santa for a Nintendo Switch for him and his little brother.
 He closed his letter by yearning for a return to normal life after the pandemic -- and pretty much spoke for the whole world.

-A 9-year-old girl from London, England, penned a hilarious letter to Santa in which she said she thinks she should get coal for Christmas for failing to be good, but still asks for a dozen expensive and elaborate presents.
+A nine-year-old girl from London, England, has penned a hilarious letter to Santa in which she said she thinks she should get coal for Christmas for failing to be good, but still asks for a dozen expensive and elaborate presents.

-In the letter, shared to Twitter by the girl's sister, Alice-Ally Indongo, 9-year-old Michelo writes, "I hope you've had a wonderful year and you've been well.
+In the letter, shared to Twitter by the girl's sister, Alice-Ally Indongo, nine-year-old Michelo writes: "I hope you've had a wonderful year and you've been well.
 My year has been quite the opposite."

 Michelo goes on to request 12 presents in the letter, including five tickets for a trip to France, AirPods, an iPhone, a snake, and a panda and penguin, which she specifies should arrive "not dead."